team-telnyx/ai-chatbot/README.md

 2. If you need direct access to the API and Postgres DB, you need the dev version.
 Note that the DB will be accessible on the POSTGRES_DEV_PORT from .env (default is 25432).
 3. NGINX_PORT - the port on which the service will be available in prod (default is 80).
 4. PORT - the port on which the API service is available in dev (default is 3000).

+### With Make

+For convenience, Makefile commands are available to manage the project with ease:

+1. To start the application in development mode with live reloading and debug capabilities, use: `make start`.
+2. To start the application in detached mode, ideal for production environments where you want the process to run in the background, execute: `make start -d`.

 ## Test your Endpoints Locally